Introduction

 Jack maintenance

-If a jack is included in the scope of the vehicle tool kit, the jack is generally not subject to any maintenance cycles.
+If a jack is included in the vehicle tool kit, the jack is generally not subject to regular maintenance cycles.
+Even so, it should be kept clean, dry, and protected from corrosion so it remains usable when needed.

 1. If necessary, apply universal lubricant to the jack.